deliveroo/roo_on_rails/README.routemaster_client.md

   RiderPublisher
 ].freeze

+RooOnRails::Routemaster::Publishers.register_default(ApplicationPublisher)
 PUBLISHERS.each do |publisher|
   model_class = publisher.to_s.gsub("Publisher", "").constantize
   RooOnRails::Routemaster::Publishers.register(publisher, model_class: model_class)
 end
 ```

-We should now be all set for our app to publish lifecycle events for `orders` and `riders` onto the event bus, so that other apps can listen to them.
+We should now be all set for our app to publish lifecycle events for all our models onto the event bus, with special behaviour for `orders` and `riders`, so that other apps can listen to them.